kalavai-net/kalavai-client/docs/docs/public_llm_pool.md

 tags:
   - crowdsource
   - public
+  - LLM pool
   - shared llm
 ---

-# Deploy and share Large Language Models with community devices
+# LLM Pools: deploy and orchestrate Large Language Models

 > Beta feature: we are trialing shared pools.
 If you encounter any issues, please [submit a ticket in our GitHub repo](https://github.com/kalavai-net/kalavai-client/issues).

-Shared pools in `Kalavai` are an easy way to expand your computing power beyond a single machine, with zero-devops knowledge.
+LLM pools in `Kalavai` are an easy way to expand your computing power beyond a single machine, with zero-devops knowledge.
 Kalavai **aggregates the GPUs, CPUs and RAM memory** from any compatible machine and makes it ready for LLM workflows.
 All you need is three steps to get your supercomputing cluster going:

 1. Start a pool with the kalavai client
 2. Use the joining token to connect other machines to the pool
 3. Deploy LLMs with ready-made templates!

-In this guide, we'll show **how to join our public shared pool**, ideal for AI developers that want to go beyond the hardware they have access to.
+In this guide, we'll show **how to join our first public LLM pool**, ideal for AI developers that want to go beyond the hardware they have access to.
 This will manage step 1, so you can jump ahead to step 2 and 3.
 If you are interested in **hosting your own private shared pool**, check out [this one](private_llm_pool.md).

 ## Pre-requisites